ianj-lewis/django-memberpress-client/README.md

 - install all service-level dependencies on your local dev machine.
 This includes MySQL and Redis.
 - clone this repo
-- pre-commit install
-- create a mysql database. see 'make db'
+- create and activate a Python virtual environment
-- ./manage.py migrate. see 'make migrate'
-- ./manage.py createsuperuser. see 'make server'
-- ./manage.py runserver. see 'make server'
+- run pre-commit install
+- run make db
+- run make requirements
+- run make migrate
+- run manage.py createsuperuser
+- run make server

-Common dev chores are automated in the Makefile, noting however that all syntax is specific to macOS environments (my sincerest apologies), plus, it assumes that you've installed mysql and redis using homebrew.
+Other common dev chores are automated in the Makefile, noting however that some syntax is specific to macOS environments (my sincerest apologies), plus, it assumes that you've installed mysql and redis using homebrew.